Sowmi-miya/TNSDC_-GENERATIVE_AI-/README.md

 A Python Streamlit web app that summarizes YouTube video content by extracting the transcript and generating a concise summary using a local Hugging Face transformer model.

-Features
+Features:
-Extracts transcripts directly from YouTube videos via youtube-transcript-api Processes transcript text with chunking for better summarization Summarizes text using Hugging Face's DistilBART summarization model locally (no OpenAI API required) Simple and interactive UI built with Streamlit for easy input and summary display Supports multi-language transcript extraction based on YouTube video captions
+Extracts transcripts directly from YouTube videos via youtube-transcript-api, Processes transcript text with chunking for better summarization, Summarizes text using Hugging Face's DistilBART summarization model locally (no OpenAI API required), Simple and interactive UI built with Streamlit for easy input and summary display, Supports multi-language transcript extraction based on YouTube video captions.

 Prerequisites
 Make sure you have the following installed:

-Python 3.7 or above
+Python 3.7 or above,
-Streamlit
+Streamlit,
-youtube-transcript-api
+youtube-transcript-api,
-transformers
+transformers,
-torch or tensorflow (for model backend) python-dotenv (for environment variable management)
+torch or tensorflow (for model backend), python-dotenv (for environment variable management).

 usage

-run streamlit python run
+run streamlit python run...
 Enter the YouTube video URL or video ID.
 Click Start to fetch the transcript and generate a summary.
 View the summarized content displayed on the page.